rdeneau/book-typescript-object-creation/doc/class-basics.md

 - [**I**nterface segregation principle (ISP)](https://en.wikipedia.org/wiki/Interface_segregation_principle)
 - [**D**ependency inversion principle (DIP)](https://en.wikipedia.org/wiki/Dependency_inversion_principle)

+For me it's the advantage of TypeScript over JavaScript regarding OOP.

 Notice that a class can be used as an interface: `class ClassA implements ClassB` is allowed.
 Indeed, TypeScript applies [structural typing](https://en.wikipedia.org/wiki/Structural_type_system).
 This is useful to turn dependency injection to dependency inversion for free and to create test doubles easily: